kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 The same scenario applies to writing information about the referred object to events.

-In general, do not write or print information about the referred object to the spec, other objects, or logs.
+In general, do not write or print information retrieved from the referred object to the spec, other objects, or logs.

 When it is necessary, consider whether these values would be ones that the author of the referrer object would have access to via other means (e.g. already required to